-All development on platted lots shall comply with the provisions of this Section 20.04.040(d).
+All development shall comply with the provisions of this Section 20.04.040(d).
 Petitions for new or revised subdivisions shall also comply with the standards in Section 20.05.050(c).

 (1) Conditional Uses

 The following are conditional uses in the floodway fringe, subject to approval under Section 20.06.050(b) (Conditional Use Permit).